 If you're thinking of getting a pet but would like something more exotic than a dog or a hamster, an iguana is a good choice of reptile for a beginner.
-Here, our Riverbank vets share everything you should know about having an iguana as a pet.
+While exotic pet care is not available at our hospital, our Riverbank vets list what you should know about having an iguana as a pet.

 The iguana is a very popular reptile of choice when it comes to pets.
 However, they require a significant time investment and a high level of care.